Michael Madison

 Michael Madison (born October 15, 1977) is an American serial killer and rapist from East Cleveland, Ohio who is known to have committed the murders of at least three women over a nine-month period in 2012 and 2013.
 He was arrested and charged with the crimes in 2013 and was sentenced to death in 2016.

 Early life

-Madison was born on October 15, 1977, to Diane Madison and John Baldwin, the product of an accidental pregnancy.
+Madison was born on October 15, 1977, to Diane Madison and John Baldwin, the result of an accidental pregnancy.
 Baldwin denied that he was the father and had no contact with Madison.

-Growing up, Madison was severely abused by his mother, as well as her boyfriends.
+Growing up, Madison was allegedly severely abused by his mother, as well as her boyfriends.

 Arrest

 On July 19, 2013, police responding to reports of a foul odor discovered the decomposing corpse of a woman lying inside a garage leased to Madison.
 The next day, two more bodies were found nearby: one in a backyard and the other in the basement of a vacant house.
 Each was wrapped in plastic bags.
 After obtaining a search warrant, police entered Madison's apartment and found "further evidence of decomposition".
 After a brief standoff with police at his mother's house, Madison was taken into custody without incident.